katydecorah/katydecorah.github.io/code/_posts/2013-09-29-incrementally-awesome-sass-labels.md

 ## The Set-up

 Where I want a category to be color coded, I used the class of 'label.'
-While not immediately semantic, it could allow for flexibility in the future.
+While not semantic, it could allow for flexibility in the future.
 I'm also a Bootstrap fan, so it was a go-to move.
 This class is intended to be used on inline elements such as spans or anchor tags.

 Sample: <span class="label">label</span>